 39. Street Art

-Walk or bike all over Berlin and discover all the amazing street art dotted all over the city.
+Walk or bike all over Berlin and discover the amazing street art dotted all over the city.
 There is so much of it here!
 Check some of them out in these areas: Kreuzberg, Lake Tegel Art Park, Urban Spree Area, East Side Gallery, around Moritzplatz and Urban Nation.
 Some of the most notable ones are The Cosmonaut by Victor Ash, Elephant playing a balloon by Jadore Tong, Linda’s Ex by Ronald Brueckner and Robi the Dog.

 40. Berliner Philharmonie